×

 • Standard forms of Navajo: Navajo.

-• Signed forms of Kazakh: Not Available
+• Signed forms of Kazakh: Kazakh Sign Language

-• Signed forms of Navajo: Not Available
+• Signed forms of Navajo: Kazakh Sign Language

 Kazakh and Navajo Language Family

 In Kazakh and Navajo history, you will get to know about Kazakh and Navajo language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Kazakh is a part of Turkic Family while Navajo is a part of Dené–Yeniseian Family.
 The subgroup and branch of Kazakh is Turkic and Northwestern (Kipchak) resp.
-The subgroup and branch of Navajo is Athapascan and Not Available resp.
+The subgroup and branch of Navajo is Athapascan and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Kazakh and Navajo language on Kazakh vs Navajo alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Kazakh vs Navajo Language Rank

 It’s really interesting to find out Kazakh vs Navajo language rank.
 Kazakh and Navajo history gives you Kazakh and Navajo language rank.
 The Kazakh language rank is 93.
-And Navajo language rank is not available.
+And Navajo language rank is 29.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Kazakh vs Navajo.